currentxchange/purple-explainer/Purple.md

 *Staking = Ups every day = Music is always on the map = Exposure*

-Thus, creators who want their music to be heard have a huge **incentive for long-term staking**, as do superfans who want to help local acts become international sensations.
+Thus, creators who want their music to be heard have an **incentive for long-term staking**, as do superfans who want to help local acts become international sensations.

 > An everstone will ensure any one piece of content will **show up on the map and on daily charts forever**.